 12.1 Linear Equations

 The most basic type of association is a linear association.
 This type of relationship can be defined algebraically by the equations used, numerically with actual or predicted data values, or graphically from a plotted curve.
 (Lines are classified as straight curves.)
 Algebraically, a linear equation typically takes the form y = mx + b, where m and b are constants, x is the independent variable, y is the dependent variable.
 In a statistical context, a linear equation is written in the form y = a + bx, where a and b are the constants.
 This form is used to help readers distinguish the statistical context from the algebraic context.
-In the equation y = a + bx, the constant b that multiplies the x variable (b is called a coefficient) is called as the slope.
-The slope describes the rate of change between the independent and dependent variables; in other words, the rate of change describes the change that occurs in the dependent variable as the independent variable is changed.
-In the equation y = a + bx, the constant a is called as the y-intercept.
-Graphically, the y-intercept is the y coordinate of the point where the graph of the line crosses the y axis.
-At this point x = 0.
+In the equation y = a + bx, the constant b, called a coefficient, represents the slope.
+The constant a is called the y-intercept.

 12.2 Scatter Plots